 We are Michigan’s Premier Criminal Defense firm.
 We have been actively defending criminal cases in Michigan for approximately two decades.
 We have many, many excellent results for our clients including dismissals, acquittals, reduced charges and no-jail sentences.
 Contact us online to find out how we can help you.
 Or you can call (866) 766-5245 to talk in person

 Because of the severity of sentences for an unlawful imprisonment conviction, people facing a prosecution for this criminal offense need an excellent defense from a top rated lawyer.
 A poor defense can mean jail or prison.

 Remember Your Rights

 The best defense always comes when we roll up our sleeves and work together.
 Our approach to criminal defense is the team approach.
 The team always involves the client.
 We generally won’t work with clients unless they are willing to work alongside of us.
-You may find working with Kronzek & Cronkright attorneys different than any experiences you have ever had with attorneys.
+You may find working with The Kronzek Firm attorneys different to any experiences you have ever had with attorneys.
 Welcome to the team!

 TALK TO A CRIMINAL DEFENSE ATTORNEY.

 CALL (800) 576-6035

 More information on Unlawful Imprisonment Charges in Michigan

 - Michigan Kidnapping and CSC ChargesIllegal Immigrant Charged in Kidnapping of 13-year-old On July 7th, a 13-year-old girl was reported missing to Florida’s Polk County Sheriff’s Office.
 Very little has been revealed about the ensuing investigation.
 Or even about where police got their tips.
 But within days, authorities in Florida were told that the missing girl was likely in a … Read more